devDEVWENDY/project-phase3/README.md

 - open Postman and select the method you want to test (ex, GET, POST, PUT etc)
 - enter the url endpoint you are testing
 - if the request has Body data, enter the data in the appropriate fields (ex.
 Body, raw, JSON, etc )
+- if the request uses an api key, use the key & value in Header or Authorization:
+    - key & value:    x-api-key      api-key
 - click Send and check results in Response